pretix/pretix-docs/docs/guides/widget.md

 ### Security

-This section explains aspects of embedding the widget that are relevant for security.
+This section explains aspects of embedding the widget that are relevant for security: SSL/HTTPS, policy settings on your website, and domain verification for certain payment methods.

 #### SSL